zobinHuang/TCP-UDP-socket-notes/0.diagram/readme.md

-# this folder is used to store diagrams which used in *readme.md* files in following sections
+# This folder is used to store diagrams which used in **readme.md** files in following sections